 If there is any doubt about the safety of the equipment it will not be used.
-Any potential hazards will be reported to School Business Manager immediately.
+Any potential hazards will be reported to the School Business Manager immediately.

-The headteacher must be aware of, and approve the use of any item being brought into schools by a member of staff, volunteer or a pupil.
-The headteacher must be aware of and approve the arrangements for temporary electrical extensions required for drama productions, Christmas decorations.
+The Headteacher must be aware of, and approve the use of, any item being brought into schools by a member of staff, volunteer or a pupil.
+The Headteacher must be aware of and approve the arrangements for temporary electrical extensions required for drama productions, Christmas decorations.

-13.5 Machinery and Equipment (see also the Policy on Work Equipment)
+13.5 Machinery and Equipment (also see the Work Equipment Policy)

 An inventory of all equipment is kept by the school office and class teachers.
-The hand tools available are to be used under strict guidance and close supervision of teacher or teaching assistant, when used by pupils.
-Such equipment - even simple items such as scissors - must be put away before a wet playtime where there is a chance that an accident might occur due to a lower level of supervision.
+The hand tools available are to be used under strict guidance and close supervision of a teacher or teaching assistant, when used by pupils.
+Such equipment, even simple items such as scissors, must be put away before a wet playtime where there is a chance that an accident might occur due to a lower level of supervision.

-13.6 Moving and Handling (see also the Policy on Manual Handling)
+13.6 Moving and Handling (also see the Manual Handling Operations Policy)